edgedb/edgedb/docs/edgeql/ddl/props.rst

 :eql:synopsis:`SET MULTI`
     Change the maximum cardinality of the property set to *greater than one*.
 Only valid for concrete properties;

+:eql:synopsis:`RESET CARDINALITY`
+    Reset the maximum cardinality of the property to the default value (``SINGLE``), or, if the property is inherited, to the value inherited from properties in supertypes.

 :eql:synopsis:`SET TYPE <typename> [, ...]`
     Change the target type of the property to the specified type or